-Feedback and suggestions from others, even an offer to help, including from your own team members either in a group or from an individual may not always be in the context of what you like to hear, but they can be constructive coming from people who care for what is right and for what is just.
+Feedback and suggestions from others, even an offer to help, including from your team members either in a group or from an individual, may not always be in the context of what you like to hear, but they can be constructive coming from people who care for what is right and for what is just.
 If this makes you feel inadequate or less wise of a person simply because it came from your subordinates instead of your bosses, then you have a serious problem.

 Organizational psychologist Adam Grant says, “Leaders who fail to listen ultimately find themselves surrounded by silence.
 You don’t get chosen to take charge unless you give good answers.
 You won’t be able to make changes unless you ask good questions.
 Learning depends on making it safe for people to tell you the truth”.

 Cult leadership never ends well

 So do give room for your staff to voice out their concerns.
 Respect and value your team for sharing their ideas and advice.
 Always make time to resolve conflicts and practice utmost patience to clarify doubts.
 It’s part of the discipline in being an ethical leader.
 Don’t intimidate and abuse your authoritative power to silence any of your team members while only welcoming praise and worship to feel glorified and victorious.
 Cult leadership never ends well.